Unseeingemu/Kahoot-Spam/readme.md

 # Kahoot-Spam
-A npm package for spamming kahoots 😏
+An npm package for spamming kahoots 😏

 ---
 ### Spam